nilicule/joltApp/README.md

 ## Icon Implementation

-Instead of using custom icon files, Jolt uses emoji characters directly in the menu bar title:
+Jolt supports custom icon files for the menu bar:

-- When sleep prevention is active: "⚡️ Jolt" (with lightning bolt emoji)
+- When sleep prevention is active: Uses `icon_active.png` from the assets/icons directory
-- When sleep prevention is inactive: "Jolt" (without emoji)
+- When sleep prevention is inactive: Uses `icon_default.png` from the assets/icons directory

-This approach simplifies the application and provides a clear visual indicator of the current state.
+Jolt now displays only the icon in the menu bar, without any text, providing a cleaner and more minimal interface.

+### Customizing Icons

+To use custom icons with Jolt:

+1. Create your icon files according to the specifications in the `assets/icons/README.md` file
+2. Place them in the `assets/icons` directory with the following names:
+   - `icon_default.png` - The default icon shown when sleep prevention is inactive
+   - `icon_active.png` - The icon shown when sleep prevention is active
+3. Rebuild the application using the build.sh script

 See the README in the `assets/icons` directory for more details on the implementation.